yext/bazel-terraform-rules/README.md

 terraform_module(
     name = "mymodule",
-    srcs_tf = glob(["*.tf"]),
+    srcs = glob(["*.tf"]),
     terraform_executable = "@terraform_toolchain-1.2.0//:terraform_executable",
 )
 ```

 The above example will create a module called "mymodule", using Terraform version 1.2.0.
-The `srcs_tf` accepts any ".tf" files to include
+The `srcs` attribute accepts any files to include
-in your module.
-These files will be flattened into a single directory for the module.
-For files with other extensions, use `srcs_other` - these
-files will not be flattened and their directory structure will be preserved.
+in your module, retaining any directory structure relative to your module's BUILD file.

+You may also include files from any other directories and flatten them into your module directory using `srcs_flatten`.
+This could be used,
+for example, to share a file between modules without making copies or symlinks.

 ## Running Terraform